ptomato/talks/tc39-2024-02/README.md

 # Proposed summary for notes

 > Consensus was reached on a normative change making week numbering optional for calendars (PR [#2756](https://github.com/tc39/proposal-temporal/pull/2756)), a normative change to fix a bug in duration rounding (PR [#2758](https://github.com/tc39/proposal-temporal/pull/2758)), a normative change to return more useful results from date differences in end-of-month edge cases ([#2759](https://github.com/tc39/proposal-temporal/pull/2759)), and a normative change to fix a bug in ZonedDateTime differences (PR [#2760](https://github.com/tc39/proposal-temporal/pull/2760)) reached consensus.
-> The proposal champions are not aware of any further outstanding bugs, and expect implementations to be able to use the proposal as a stable base in the coming weeks.
+> The proposal champions are not aware of any further outstanding bugs, and expect implementations to be able to use the proposal as a stable base in the coming weeks with only editorial changes expected.
 Follow the checklist in [#2628](https://github.com/tc39/proposal-temporal/issues/2628) for updates.

 ---